-I did that for a few months, and in March 2015, I met Funkadelic, official ESL's Starcraft II observer and caster at O'Gaming.
-As sa joke, he told me I should do those tweets directly from O'Gaming's account.
+I did that for a few months, and in March 2015, I met Funkadelic, official ESL's StarCraft II observer and caster at O'Gaming.
+As a joke (or was it?), he told me I should do those tweets directly from O'Gaming's account.
 This idea stuck in my head.

 Soon after that, O'Gaming announced they were searching for people to help them on community projects.
 I didn't hesitate and sent an email explaining I'd like to tweet for them, the same way I was doing with my account.
-They liked the idea, and in late March, I started tweeting with official O'Gaming's Starcraft II account: @PomfThud, which was in fact the account of the two brothers who started the TV.
+They liked the idea, and in late March, I started tweeting with official O'Gaming's StarCraft II account: @PomfThud (now @OGamingSC2), which was in fact the account of the two brothers who started the TV.
 Quite the legacy.

-At the end of this fixed-term contract, O'Gaming offered me a part-time position to take care of the entire Community Management of their Starcraft II channel, which I accepted.
-More than simply continuing to live tweet some of the shows, I announce every day the show of in the evening, as well as articles or anything else we can use for social media.
-With over a year of screenshots from the show and the casters, I have several gigabytes of content at my disposal to animate the pages.
+At the end of this fixed-term contract, O'Gaming offered me a part-time position to take care of the entire Community Management of their StarCraft II channel, which I accepted.
+More than simply continuing to live tweet some of the shows, I announce every day the show of the evening, as well as articles or anything else we can use for social media.
+With several years of screenshots and clips from the show and the casters, I have several gigabytes of content at my disposal to animate the pages.

-Recently, I operated the transformation of the Twitter account from @PomfThud to @OGamingSC2: it was necessary to better reflect the use of the account, not so much about Pomf & Thud anymore but more globally about Starcraft II, and following O'Gaming's restructuration with a dedicated Community Manager for each channel.
+I operated the transformation of the Twitter account from @PomfThud to @OGamingSC2: it was necessary to better reflect the use of the account, not so much about Pomf & Thud anymore but more globally about StarCraft II, and following O'Gaming's restructuration with a dedicated Community Manager for each channel.

-With this restructuration, I also took the temporary lead of the chat moderation staff on Twitch for about a month, so I could change some process inside the moderation before it was re-shaped in a way that each channel is independant with of moderation as well.
-When it was done, I left the leading position to take on new responsibilities: the publication of the weekly planning on all our channels (O'Gaming's website, Twitch, and social media for which I do the visual presentation myself on Photoshop), as well as serving as liaison to the Starcraft II moderators for anything planning-related.
+With this restructuration, I also took the temporary lead of the Twitch chat moderation staff at O'Gaming for about a month, so I could change some process inside the moderation before it was re-shaped in a way that each channel's moderation team is independent as well.
+When it was done, I left the leading position to take on new responsibilities: the publication of the weekly planning on all our channels (O'Gaming's website, Twitch, and social media for which I do the visual presentation myself on Photoshop), as well as serving as liaison to the O'Gaming's StarCraft II moderators for anything planning-related.